How to Choose an ERP Software for a Professional Services Industry

 The ERP software you are going to choose has to be integrated.
 Since all your data is focused among the customers, you will need a software which will help you to analyze how we got that customer, what projects we did for this customer, what kind of invoices are there, etc. All information regarding that customer has to be in one place.
-There are some must-have tools for an ERP software for the professional services industry.
+There are some must-have tools for ERP software for the professional services industry.

 Look for robust project management module in an ERP product.
-It should have an ability to manage different projects in multiple different locations.
-A project manager needs to have an ability to view the overall picture of the project on various dashboards.
+It should have the ability to manage different projects in multiple different locations.
+A project manager needs to have the ability to view the overall picture of the project on various dashboards.
 Also, most importantly the project management module should be integrated with accounting module for proper invoicing.
 There should be an ability to assign different cost centers to different projects.
 If your employees are paid hourly, there should be an ability for employees to fill a timesheet and connect it to their payroll.
 Also, don’t forget about Gantt chart and budgeting capabilities.

 Accounting and Payroll

 This is the single most important part you need to be paying attention to when buying an ERP package.
 Your billing process can be per client or even per any engagement, project implementation or customer service.
 Services you are providing may be provided on a fixed fee (quotation) basis, or expense basis or percentage of completion basis.
 Billing rates can also be different depending on who is performing the task – the senior consultant or a junior assistant.